Parallel Spawning Strategies for Dynamic-Aware MPI Applications: Strategies for spawning processes in parallel

-This method improves upon the previous scheme by including the ability to create process groups of variable sizes at each step, which the Hypercube is not capable of.
-This makes it particularly well-suited to heterogeneous or shared computing environments, where nodes may have different capacities or resources may be distributed unevenly.
+The main limitation of the Hypercube strategy is that all spawned process groups have a constant size.
+The Iterative Diffusive parallel strategy can use variable sizes for each process group.
+This makes it particularly well-suited for jobs with heterogeneous node allocations.

-As in the original scheme, the algorithm proceeds in discrete steps, where all existing processes collaborate to spawn new groups on additional nodes.
-The assignment of a unique group identifier ($group\_id$), ranging from 0 to the total number of groups to be created, is also preserved.
+As in the previous scheme, the algorithm proceeds in discrete steps, where all existing processes collaborate to spawn new groups on additional nodes.
+The assignment of a unique group identifier ($group\_id$), ranging from $0$ to the total number of groups to be spawned, is also preserved.

 Three vectors are needed to describe the allocation configuration, and are maintained through the execution.
-The number of entries in these vectors is equal to the number of nodes in the system (N). \begin{itemize} \item $M$: Contains the number of available cores assigned to a job on each node. \item $A$: Stores the number of processes running on each node before starting this algorithm. \item $S$: Has the number of processes to be created in each node when executing this algorithm. \end{itemize} Based on these vectors, a stepwise sequence can be constructed to determine the total number of processes and nodes involved at each spawning step.
-Only nodes with positive entries in the vector $S$ will allocate new processes; thus, each non-zero entry indicates the creation of a new group on the corresponding node.
-This vector is computed from the previous ones as follows:
+The number of entries in these vectors is equal to the number of nodes in the allocation ($N$). \begin{itemize} \item $A$: Contains the total number of cores assigned to the job on each node. \item $R$: Stores the number of processes of the job running on each node. \item $S$: Keeps the number of processes of the job to be spawned in each node when executing this algorithm.
+This vector is computed from the previous ones as follows: \end{itemize}

-Equation~\ref{equation:hetero_total_procs} defines the total number of processes $t_s$ present in step $s$, as a function of the cumulative total of previous steps ($t_{s-1}$) and the number of processes generated in the current step ($g_s$).
-Step $s = 0$ corresponds to the initial state, which includes only the \textit{source} processes specified in vector $R$, and the number of generated processes ($g_s$) in a given step can be calculated as the sum of a sequence of elements in vector $S$:
+Based on these vectors, a stepwise sequence can be constructed to determine the total number of processes and nodes involved at each spawning step.
+Note that only nodes with positive entries in the vector $S$ will allocate new processes; thus, each entry greater than zero indicates the creation of a new group on the corresponding node.
+The number of existing processes in each step $s$ can then be calculated as follows:

-Equation~\ref{equation:hetero_generated_procs} defines the number of processes $g_s$ generated in step $s$.
-At each stage, the elements of vector $S$ from index $\nu_s$ to index $\lambda_s$ are accumulated to calculate the number of new processes that need to be generated.
+where $t_s$ is the total processes existing at the end of step $s$, calculated as a function of the cumulative total of previous steps ($t_{s-1}$) and the number of processes generated in the current step ($g_s$).
+The initial state ($s=0$) corresponds to the number of \textit{source} processes specified in vector $R$, and the number of generated processes ($g_s$) in a given step can be calculated as the sum of a sequence of elements in vector $S$:

-Finally, Equation~\ref{equation:hetero_total_nodes} represents the cumulative number of occupied nodes ($T_s$) up to step $s$, whereas Equation~\ref{equation:hetero_generated_nodes} specifies the number of new nodes ($G_s$) occupied by newly created groups during that step.
-In all equations, null elements in vector $S$ are disregarded.
+where the limits $\lambda_s$ defines the range of indices of vector $S$ used at each spawning step, as follows: